nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Add a new link: `add link`

-Your project has started and you're now having weekly meetings.
+Your project has started, and you're now having weekly meetings.
 As the meeting link is always the same, wouldn't it be nice if it is recorded down permanently somewhere?
 TruthTable helps you do that with the `add link` command!

 The `add link` command allows you to add a new link you wish to keep track of.
 The new link is added to the list of links in the [currently selected team](#current-team-section).
 Here, let us take a quick walk-through on how to add a link.